Synthetixio/SIPs/SIPS/sip-account-merging.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.-->
 A user will be able to sign a transaction assigning the SNX tokens in the Reward Escrow Contract from the signing wallet to a new wallet.
-The reassignment process will check to ensure that there is no debt against the SNX tokens being transferred.
-Only the full amount of SNX in escrow will be able to be transferred, partial transfers will not be allowed.
+The reassignment process will check to ensure that there is no debt against the SNX tokens being reassigned.
+Only the full amount of SNX in escrow will be able to be reassigned, partial reasignments will not be possible.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->